 Four prolonged ice ages are clearly evident.
 Notice the four spikes in temperature spaced roughly every 100,000+ years.
-Earth is presently in a warm interglacial phase with CO2 levels well above any that have been experienced during the last 400,000 years.
+Earth is presently in a warm interglacial phase with CO2 and methane levels well above any that have been experienced during the last 400,000 years.

 Notice also that the last thermal spike has been prolonged a lot longer than the three earlier ones.
 Earth should have gone into a colder glacial state but has stayed warm for roughly the last 10,000 years ("the Long Summer").
 This extended warm period corresponds to the invention of agriculture and the resulting surge in human population and it is almost certainly due to human activities, especially deforestation and burning of fossil fuels (see also this link).
 Notice also the very recent, exceedingly steep, spike in methane production!
 Methane concentrations in Earth's atmosphere are rising rapidly and the situation has recently become quite dire, especially in the northern hemisphere where burgeoning human populations are burning massive amounts of fossil fuels.

 Sea levels have risen almost a foot during the last century.
 Some experts think that eventually all Earth's glaciers will melt and that sea levels will be substantially higher, inundating all major coastal cities.
 One very large Antarctic glacier, currently on land, is melting and as its melt water lubricates its underside, it is sliding towards the sea at an accelerating rate, currently about 3.5 km per year, hardly a glacial slow speed.
 Remember "the tip of the iceberg" (90% is underwater)?
 When that huge glacier finally plunges into the ocean, sea levels will rise almost instantly all around the world, inundating low-lying coastal areas.
 Talk about a tipping point!